nmap

 Miscellaneous

-: Enable OS detection, version detection, script scanning, and traceroute (aggressive scan)
+-A: Enable OS detection, version detection, script scanning, and traceroute (aggressive scan)